 Even with the right prevention and awareness, you could still be left with the high cost of paying for a flat–or multiple flats, in some cases.
 With the Good Sam Tire & Wheel Protection Plan, you get the assurance that you won’t have to pay for a flat caused by road hazards.
 And in the event of a flat, you don’t want to add a hefty bill on top of the inconvenience.

 But why stop at not paying for a tire?
-With the Good Sam Tire & Wheel Protection Plan and the Good Sam Roadside Assistance plan, you get your tire or wheel replaced or repaired, and all the labor, travel, and inconveniences are handled by us.
+With the Good Sam Tire & Wheel Protection Plan and the Good Sam Roadside Assistance plan, you get your tire or wheel replaced or repaired.
 With that kind of peace of mind, a flat tire becomes a lot less stressful, no matter where you are.